dilafar/anguler-springboot-cloud-migration/README.md

 - **Storage & Secrets Management**: AWS RDS (MySQL), AWS Secrets Manager, AWS S3 Bucket
 - **Container Registry & CDN**: Amazon ECR, Amazon CloudFront

+### AWS Load Balancer Controller Installation
+#### To install the AWS Load Balancer Controller:

+- **An IAM policy was created to grant the necessary permissions.
+- **An IAM service account was created and linked to the policy.
+- **The AWS Load Balancer Controller was installed using Helm, utilizing the created service account.

+### Domain & DNS Management

+- **The domain was registered on Google Cloud and hosted on AWS Route 53.
+- **Kubernetes ExternalDNS was used to manage DNS records dynamically, ensuring a cloud-agnostic approach.
+- **To handle Route 53 access, an IAM policy and IAM service account were created, assigning the necessary IAM role to the Kubernetes service account.
+- **The ExternalDNS deployment was configured with the service account, allowing DNS record management through Kubernetes ingress or service resources.
+- **Since the application uses an Application Load Balancer (ALB), ExternalDNS manages DNS records via Kubernetes ingress resources.
+- **TLS certificates were provisioned using AWS Certificate Manager, ensuring secure HTTPS connections through Kubernetes ingress resources.

 ## 🚀 Setup & Installation

 ### 1️⃣ Clone the Repository